-Systems Integration for Full Truckload Shippers:
+Systems Integration for Full Truckload Shippers

 One of the hottest topics in the world of supply chain and logistics is “systems integration”.
 Defined as the ability to connect the software applications of multiple players across a supply chain in a way that improves operations, visibility and customer service, technology-based integrations have been greatly enhanced in recent years by innovations that include Application Programming Interfaces (APIs) and the Internet of Things (IoT).